mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/protocol_basics.md

 [RFC-2119](https://tools.ietf.org/html/rfc2119.html).

 All examples and descriptions of API calls include path names that are intended to be relative to a given base URL.
-Base URLs are exchanged during [registration](registration.md).
-For the sake of brevity all examples assume the base URL to not contain any paths.
+Base URLs are discovered / exchanged during [registration](registration.md).
+For the sake of brevity all examples here and in provider specifications assume the base URL to not contain any paths.
 Implementations MUST consider the base URL and prefix all API paths accordingly if the base URL contains any path segments.